 Most people dream of freedom.

 Even being able to make simple choices every day can be an important freedom.

 Below are a few of the main ones people often think of first.

 Some bosses are great and some are awful, with many stages in between.
-However nice though, many still yearn to be free.
+However nice a boss is though, many still yearn to be free.
 To work for themselves with profits from their efforts going into their own pockets rather than someone else’s.
 We are very often taught through schooling to get a job, to follow the crowd, rather than think outside the box.
 Taught that we shouldn’t take risks but rather get on the treadmill of work, eat, sleep, without thought of a better life.

 An everyday routine can become boring and stale and make you feel like a prisoner.
 If you have many commitments you probably dream of the day you will be free from them.
 Adding a little variety to a routine can give a feeling of freedom.
 Even if you love your life, it can still seem stifling at times.